 The reason I’m looking at Canadian Natural Resources is primarily because I’d like to diversify into energy; the price of crude oil has been fluctuating quite a bit in the past month.
 Going up and down; and I think it may have bottomed out previously – though I have not done extensive research into energy specifically, I’d like another position other than Pengrowth Energy Corp (TSE: PGF), which has been very volatile, but provides me with a very nice 6% yield or so on my cost.
-It also had a huge gap between its price and it’s 52-week high, but I definitely should have done more research before purchasing.

 Before looking into CNQ and its specifics, let’s see if it’s the best choice when compared to other Canadian energy companies.
 After all, why settle when you can prosper?